wkumari/draft-wkumari-dnsop-localroot-bcp/draft-wkumari-dnsop-localroot-bcp.md

 verified as to its integrity as having come from IANA and MUST be verified as complete.

+#### root zone publication points

+NOTE: this is but an example format that is expected to spur discussions within IETF working groups like DNSOP.
+Whether this is a list in a simple line-delimited format like below or signed JSON or signed PGP or ... is subject to debate.

 The format of the IANA root zone data publication points file will consist of two parts, separated by a line containing four dashes and a newline ("----\\n").
 The top section of the file contain a newline